slaskk/slaskk/README.md

 ### About Me

-I like building things and figuring out how stuff works under the hood.<br/>
+I like building things and figuring out how stuff works lowk.<br/>
-Most of my time goes into side projects, tools, and random scripts.<br/>
+Most of my time goes into side projects, tools, and random things.<br/>
-I'm always picking up something new, right now it's [add what you're learning].<br/>
-I work across Windows and Linux, whatever the project needs.

 </div>

 ---